From the studio behind The Battle of Polytopia. A physical card game built for the kitchen table. Same world. Same tribes. New medium.

 Unlock a free cosmetic skin in the digital Polytopia app when you back.

-No spam · unsubscribe in one click · only the news that matters
+No spam · unsubscribe in one click

 Real card game.
 Physical product.
 Cards, tokens, packaging — everything you need to play at a table.
 The digital Polytopia app stays exactly as it is.